-The Young Law Group helps whistleblowers report fraud and misconduct to the government through the SEC, CFTC and IRS whistleblower programs as well as the False Claims Act.
-If you would like to speak to Eric L. Young or another attorney at the Young Law Group about becoming a whistleblower, please call 1-800-590-4116 or complete our contact form.
+Young Law Group represents whistleblowers reporting fraud through the False Claims Act.
+If you would like a free, confidential consultation with an attorney at the Young Law Group regarding reporting fraud, please call 1-800-590-4116 or complete our contact form.